digital-magic-io/io-ts-local-date-time/README.md

 # io-ts-local-date-time

-LocalDate, LocalTime types and utilities for TS
+LocalDate, LocalTime & TimeSlot types and utilities for TS